Sigmaringen: Vichy French enclave (1944–1945)

-On 7 September 1944, following the Allied invasion of France, Philippe Pétain and members of the Vichy government cabinet were relocated to Germany.
+On 7 September 1944, following the Allied invasion of France, Philippe Pétain and members of the Vichy government cabinet were relocated to Germany, a move which Petain fiercely fought against.
 A city-state ruled by the government in exile headed by Fernand de Brinon was established at Sigmaringen.
+One of its most notorious members was Joseph Darnand, a hero of the First World War.
 There were three embassies in the city-state, representing each of Vichy-France's allies: Germany, Italy, and Japan.

-French writers Louis-Ferdinand Céline, Lucien Rebatet and Roland Gaucher, fearing for their lives because of their political and anti-Semitic writings, fled along with the Vichy government to Sigmaringen.
+French writers Louis-Ferdinand Céline, Lucien Rebatet and Roland Gaucher, fearing for their lives because of their political and antisemitic writings, fled along with the Vichy government to Sigmaringen.
 Céline's novel D'un château l'autre (English: Castle to Castle) describes the fall of Sigmaringen.
 The city was taken by Free French forces on 22 April 1945.
-Pétain returned to France, where he stood trial for treason.
+Pétain returned to France, where he stood trial for treason and was condemned to death, though the sentence was commuted by Charles de Gaulle.

-Religions

-The following religions are present in Sigmaringen: